Periodontal Therapy in Springfield MA

 Is periodontal disease treatable?

 Periodontal disease is absolutely treatable depending on the stage of the disease.
-Taylor Street Dental Associates use lasers in our therapy to help prevent the need for bone surgery.
+Taylor Street Dental Associates uses lasers in our therapy to help prevent the need for bone surgery.

 How does periodontal therapy work?

 Periodontal disease is caused by infected plaque.
 The removal of this above and below the gum-line treats the disease.
 We also employ lasers and PerioProtect, a mouthguard that uses a gel to cleanse the periodontal pocket, to treat your gums.

-Yes, depending on your disease status and the periodontal diagnosis, we offer different treatments.
-These will be discussed after you first appointment at our Springfield office.
+Yes, depending on your disease status and periodontal diagnosis, we offer different treatments.
+These will be discussed after your first appointment at our Springfield office.

 How long does periodontal therapy take?

 The visits are about 1 hour in length, but the treatment of periodontal disease is a lifelong commitment.
 Periodontal disease if ignored or untreated will return.
 Also, if periodontal therapy is done and the patient disappears for months, the disease will return.

-To read more about Taylor Street Dental Associates dental services and oral hygiene best practices, visit our blog!
-We also offer many other dental services.
-Dr. David I. Peck performs cosmetic/general dentistry for patients from Springfield, Longmeadow, Boston, Chicopee and Northampton MA, as well as patients from the Connecticut area.
+To learn more about our Periodontal Disease treatment options, please call us at (413) 781-7645 to schedule a consultation.
+Dr. David I. Peck performs cosmetic/general dentistry for patients from Springfield, Longmeadow, Boston, Chicopee, and Northampton MA, as well as patients from the Connecticut area.